ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 PT represents demand for money

-### The neo classical approach - The Cambridge Approa
+### The neo classical approach - The Cambridge Approach
+Alfred Marshall , A.C Pigou, DH Robertson, and John Keynes AKA ""